FAQs

 There are a total of 46 piles that form the foundations of the new bridge.
 Because of the variable ground conditions, the depth of the piles range between 30 and 90 metres below the river.

-The existing Bridgewater Bridge was built in 1946 and is the fourth bridge at the crossing point between Bridgewater and Granton.
+The old Bridgewater Bridge was built in 1946 and is the fourth bridge at the crossing point between Bridgewater and Granton.

-Because of the poor condition and growing cost of maintaining the bridge, it will be removed at the end of the project.
+Because of the poor condition and growing cost of maintaining the bridge, it will be removed.
+Work will start in late 2025 and continue throughout 2026.

-Many people have a strong connection to the bridge, and we are working with the community to look at how we can recognise and promote the heritage values of the crossing and the previous four bridges.
+Many people have a strong connection to the bridge, and we are working with the community to recognise and promote the heritage values of the crossing and the previous four bridges.

 The causeway won’t be removed.